HaukeBartsch/sdcm/README.md

 This should print the help message:

 ```
-Usage of sdcm:
+NAME
+	sdcm - sort DICOM files into folders

+USAGE
+	sdcm (input folder) [(input folder N) ...] (output folder)

+DESCRIPTION
+	sdcm transfers DICOM files from one location to another.
+The output directory tree structure is based on DICOM meta-data.
+	Additionally to named DICOM tags a numeric '{counter}' variable can be used.
+The argument to folder will be interpreted
+	as a filename if it starts with an '@'-character.
+The file may contain the folder path as text.

+		# Example format path file for sdcm
+		# Text after a '#' character is ignored.
+Spaces are also ignored.
+		# Uses empty strings if tags have no value or do not exist.
+		# Use this template with:
+		#     sdcm -format @default_format (input folder) (output folder)

+		{PatientID}_{PatientName}/
+			{StudyDate}_{StudyTime}/
+				{SeriesNumber}_{SeriesDescription}/
+					{Modality}_{SOPInstanceUID}.dcm

+	To filter for specific DICOM files add a regular expression to the DICOM tag after '=='.

+	Example:
+		{Modality=(MR|CT)}

+OPTIONS
   -cpus int
     	Specify the number of worker threads used for processing (default 8)
   -debug
     	Print verbose and add messages for skipped files
   -folder string
     	Specify the requested output folder path.
-Additionally to named DICOM tags a numeric '{counter}' variable is provided.
-    	The argument will be interpreted as a filename if it is preceeded with an '@'-character.
     	 (default "{PatientID}_{PatientName}/{StudyDate}_{StudyTime}/{SeriesNumber}_{SeriesDescription}/{Modality}_{SOPInstanceUID}.dcm")
   -method string
     	Create symbolic links (faster) or copy files [copy|link] (default "copy")